-He started selling his Prototype Synths in the mid 1960s, with rapid expansion in the 1970s and 1980s.
+He started selling his Prototype Synths in the mid-1960s.
+With rapid expansion in the 1970s and 1980s.

-For many artists, a synth is an incredible tool – from atmospheric pads to face-melting lead lines, fat basslines to weird noises – you can literally make any sound come to life with a synth.
+For many artists, a synth is an incredible tool.
+From atmospheric pads to face-melting lead lines, fat basslines to weird noises.
+You can literally make any sound come to life with a synth.

 But for many (myself included) – that’s the rub.

-My Dad is a seasoned keys session musician player, so growing up, there was no shortage of pianos, electronic keyboards and various synths lying around the house.
+My Dad is a seasoned keys session musician player.
+So, growing up, there was no shortage of pianos, electronic keyboards, and various synths lying around the house.

-I didn’t know it at the time but mucking around with his Roland SH-101 was something I should have perhaps treasured more as they are now pretty highly regarded by people who know anything about synths.
+I didn’t know it at the time, but mucking around with his Roland SH-101 was something I should have perhaps treasured more.
+As they are now pretty highly regarded by people who know anything about synths.

-I could never really wrap my head around this electronic musical instruments world with words like Oscillator, LFO, and Envelope – preferring instead to stick to a guitar.
+I could never really wrap my head around this electronic musical instruments world.
+With words like Oscillator, LFO, and Envelope – preferring instead to stick to a guitar.

-But the lure of the synth is strong and I couldn’t help but delve into this world and try to make sense of it!
+But, the lure of the synth is strong and I couldn’t help but delve into this world and try to make sense of it!

 As a note, there are tons of different kinds of modular synthesizers in the market.
 Although I have covered general elements of a Synth that appear on pretty much all models.

-I have chosen to base this blog on the Moog Sub Phatty which is a good beginner’s synth but the principles I talk about apply to all synths.
+I have chosen to base this blog on the Moog Sub Phatty. which is a good beginner’s synth but the principles I talk about apply to all synths.

-Types of Music Synthesizer
+Types Of Music Synthesizer

 Since the birth of Modern DAWs (Digital Audio Workstations – recording software like Logic Pro X or Pro Tools) – VST Plugins that allow producers to access a world of different synth sounds.

-VST Synths are very similar to Digital Synths in how they work but of course with the added bonus of using MIDI so you can change the sound later and experiment with all sorts of different sounds.
+VST Synths are very similar to Digital Synths in how they work.
+But of course with the added bonus of using MIDI so you can change the sound later and experiment with all sorts of different sounds.

-As with all things analogue vs digital – there is a general perception that analogue sound is best and for me, the analogue instruments in my studio are my favourites.
+As with all things analogue vs digital.
+There is a general perception that analogue sound is best and for me, the analogue instruments in my studio are my favourites.

-Whereas the digital synths are often simpler (because they have a number of digital processors) so in any case they can support multiple notes at the same time, making them Polyphonic.
+Whereas the digital synths are often simpler (because they have a number of digital processors).
+So in any case they can support multiple notes at the same time, making them Polyphonic.

-How to Use a Synth
+How To Use A Synth

-But, there’s more to the picture – the reason a C on the flute instrumental sounds different to a C on the violin is that they have different timbres.
+But, there’s more to the picture.
+The reason a C on the flute instrumental sounds different to a C on the violin is that they have different timbres.

 Instead of creating sound acoustically using vibration, synths generate electrical signals that are amplified and converted to sound.
 This electrical signal is generated by the Synth’s Oscillator.

-The Oscillator’s waveform can be a simple Sine wave, or you can also choose Triangle, Sawtooth, Square and Pulse waves.
+The Oscillator’s waveform can be a simple Sine wave.
+Or you can also choose Triangle, Sawtooth, Square, and Pulse waves.

-Triangle waves consist of odd-numbered harmonics only so it’s quite a simple sound with a strong overriding note.
+Triangle waves consist of odd-numbered harmonics only.
+So it’s quite a simple sound with a strong overriding note.

-Pulse waves are kind of similar to Triangle waves because they only have odd-numbered harmonics but you can change the balance of the odd-numbered harmonics so it offers loads of flexibility in terms of making sounds.
+Pulse waves are kind of similar to Triangle waves because they only have odd-numbered harmonics.
+But you can change the balance of the odd-numbered harmonics so it offers loads of flexibility in terms of making sounds.

-A lot of synths also have a 2nd Oscillator which you can either run in parallel with your 1st Oscillator or you can assign a different waveform to it or even de-tune the second note the thicken up the sound.
+A lot of synths also have a 2nd Oscillator which you can either run in parallel with your 1st Oscillator.
+Or, you can assign a different waveform to it or even de-tune the second note the thicken up the sound.

 The Filter is a low pass (allowing low frequencies to be heard) made up of a Cutoff dial.
 Which allows you to set where the Low-Pass filter kicks in.

-Generally, once you get to the higher levels of this setting you can also get your synth to start to self-oscillate.
+Generally, once you get to the higher levels of this setting, you can also get your synth to start to self-oscillate.
 Which is pretty cool for making soundscapes and atmospheric pads, etc.

-From the Filter, the Oscillator’s wave then flows through the Envelope.
+From the filter, the Oscillator’s wave then flows through the Envelope.
 The envelope is where you really get into the nuts and bolts of sound design.

 Synths have 4 main controls in the envelope – attack, decay, sustain and release.

 - Attack (how quickly a sound reaches its full strength and brightness)